duxsco/gentoo-installation/README.md

 mkdir --mode=0700 /etc/gentoo-installation/gnupg
 ```

-Create a GnuPG keypair with `gpg --full-gen-key`, e.g.:
+Create a GnuPG keypair with `gpg --full-gen-key`.
+I personally don't set a passphrase for the keypair to allow for `sys-kernel/gentoo-kernel-bin` installation without getting prompted for the passphrase.

 ```bash
 ➤ gpg --homedir /etc/gentoo-installation/gnupg --full-gen-key